-I must admit, this question had really never entered my head – I assumed they don’t!
+This question had never entered my head – I assumed they didn’t!

-If, like me, you also assumed chickens don’t swim, you’re not alone.
-It appears most people think chicken can’t swim either.
+Like me, you also assumed chickens don’t swim.
+You’re not alone.
+It appears most people think chickens can’t swim either.

-In the normal course of the day you can watch your chicken drink water, perhaps paddle her feet if she’s hot, but swim?
+In the ordinary course of the day, you can watch your chicken drink water, perhaps paddle her feet if she’s hot, but swim?
 Surely not!

-Keep reading to learn how chickens swim and importantly, if you should let your chickens swim and the health implications.
+Keep reading to learn how chickens swim, notably if you should let your chickens swim and the health implications.

 Are Chickens Built For Swimming?